 The Electric Building and Hollywood Theater annex today.

-In 1976 the Hollywood Theater closed.
-But unlike the Worth (1927), Palace (1919), and Majestic (1911), the Hollywood building still stands, now converted into apartments.
+But unlike the Worth (1927-1971) and Palace (1919-1974), the Hollywood building still stands, now converted into apartments.
 But the theater’s stage, canopy, foyer, hallway, lobby space, balcony stairs, auditorium doors, and six hundred seats of the auditorium survive.
 Now and then there is talk of bringing the theater back to life.

 Some views of some of the surviving opulence that was the Hollywood Theater: